chetan-muppavarapu/chetan-muppavarapu/README.md

 ## 👋 Hello, I'm Chetan Muppavarapu

-🎓 Master’s Student in Data Analytics Engineering
+🎓 Master’s Graduate in Data Analytics Engineering
-🏫 George Mason University | Expected Graduation: Summer 2026
+🏫 George Mason University | GPA: 3.90/4.0

 ### About Me
-I am a Data Analytics Engineering graduate student with a strong foundation in data analytics, data engineering, big data systems, and cloud technologies.
-I hold a Bachelor’s degree in Computer Science from GITAM University with a CGPA of 8.59 and have hands-on industry experience in enterprise application development and analytics-driven problem solving.
+I recently graduated with a Master of Science in Data Analytics Engineering from George Mason University.
+I also hold a Bachelor’s degree in Computer Science from GITAM University with a CGPA of 8.59/10.
+My academic and professional journey has helped me build a strong foundation in data analytics, data engineering, machine learning, big data systems, and cloud technologies.

-I previously worked as a Web Developer Intern at Phoenix Global and as a Programmer Analyst Trainee at Cognizant Technology Solutions, where I supported .NET-based healthcare systems within the Facet domain.
-These roles strengthened my understanding of scalable software systems, data workflows, and professional engineering practices.
+I previously worked as a Web Developer Intern at Phoenix Global and as a Programmer Analyst Trainee at Cognizant Technology Solutions, where I supported .NET-based enterprise healthcare systems within the Facets domain.
+These experiences strengthened my understanding of scalable software systems, enterprise application development, production support, and analytics-driven problem solving.

 ### 🎓 Academic & Professional Experience
 During my master’s program, I completed advanced coursework in Big Data Analytics, Data Mining, Applied Machine Learning, Healthcare Databases, Data Visualization, Optimization, and Statistical Analysis.

-I am currently working on a real-time data analytics capstone project as a Data Analytics Developer Associate with Allywn Corporation, where I am focused on converting Oracle Hyperion reports into Tableau dashboards using Generative AI coding assistants.
-This project enables me to apply my analytical and technical skills to solve practical, real-world business problems.
+As part of my final semester capstone program at George Mason University, I collaborated with Allwyn Corporation on a real-world analytics modernization project focused on converting Oracle Hyperion reports into Tableau dashboards using Generative AI coding assistants.
+The project involved developing Python-based transformation and validation pipelines, automating reporting workflows, designing Tableau-ready financial data models, and supporting scalable enterprise reporting solutions.

-Alongside my academics, I serve as a Graduate Teaching Assistant for Marketing Management (MKTG 471) at George Mason University and previously supported Marketing Research (MKTG 351).
-I have also begun my role as a Graduate Research Assistant in the marketing domain, assisting with data analysis, academic research, and publication support.
+Alongside my academics, I worked as a Graduate Teaching Assistant for Marketing Management (MKTG 471) and Marketing Research (MKTG 351) at George Mason University.
+I also served as a Graduate Research Assistant in the marketing area, supporting research initiatives, academic publications, literature reviews, and data validation activities.

 ### 🧠 Core Technical Skills
 Python, SQL, Java, R, C#, .NET